-For over 50 years, the GLP Family of companies has been dedicated to meeting the retirement needs of employees public education and non-profit professionals.
+For over 50 years, the GLP Family of companies has been dedicated to meeting the retirement needs of public education employees and non-profit professionals.
 Take advantage of our experience and knowledge as we guide you towards a fulfilling retirement.
 Join our community today with the GLP Family of companies.